Turn a standard closet into an organized space with these DIY plywood closet organizer build plans.

 It’s a little bit industrial.
 But if you do not, you can always cover with iron on banding or wood strips ripped to 3/4″ x 1/4″.

 Now if you are lucky and measured and dry fit properly, you can slide those cabinets right into your closet!
-If you don’t have a level floor, you can use wood shims to level the plywood closet organizer system.
+If your floor is not level, use wood shims to level the plywood closet organizer system.

 If you are not as lucky, like my side of the closet, you will need to shave off some of the plywood to get it to fit.